Tipping in New York

 An easy way to calculate the tip is to double the tax.
 In New York City restaurants it is customary to tip 20%.
 New York City local tax is 8.875% making it easy to simply double the NYC local tax and round up.
-There is a lot of debate whether you should calculate the tip on the amount before or after tax.
-Majority of the people tip on the total amount (tax included).
+There is a lot of debate about whether you should calculate the tip on the amount before or after tax.
+The majority of the people tip on the total amount (tax included).
 On top of that, you can currently also expect a surcharge when you pay with credit card, to cover the transaction costs.
 Be aware that the tip can already be included in some restaurants, especially the ones around Times Square.
 This is often described as ‘gratuity’ on the receipt.

 Some of the finer restaurants might have a bathroom attendant working in the toilets and they also expect a tip of $1-2.
-Coat check tip is $1.
+The coat check tip is $1.

-Sometimes tip is already included in the customer’s bill as a “service charge” or “gratuity”.
+Sometimes a tip is already included in the customer’s bill as a “service charge” or “gratuity”.
 This might happen if you are dining with a group of more than 5-6 people or in a very touristy area.
 Always read your bill carefully.
 You can expect the service charge to be around 18%.

 How to pay with Credit Card

 You ask your waiter for the bill or check or simply say you would like to pay.
 The waiter will bring you a bill on a plate.
 The bill might also be given in a little booklet.
 Always check it carefully first.
 Put your credit card on the plate or in the booklet.
 The waiter will take them and return with a receipt for you to sign, a copy for yourself, and your credit card.